 Taking it one step further, the proportion of Realtors who responded that the house had been on the market for 6 months or more when sold fell to 19 percent from 26 percent a year ago.

 That’s substantial progress, and worth considering if you’ve been on the fence about putting your home in Selinsgrove up for sale.
-There is now evidence to support that the market is strengthening and buyers are eager to close on properties in this area.
+There is now evidence to support that the market is strengthening and buyers are eager to close on properties in this area, depending of the status of the commercial or industrial property of their security.

 We’re Ready to List…Now What?